Computertomographie der Lunge

 Chronic lung allograft dysfunction

-Unfortunately, long-term survival rates and long-term prognosis after lung transplantation remain unsatisfactory compared to other organ transplants.
-This is due to a variety of complications associated with patients' immunosuppression and concomitant therapies after lung transplantation.
-These include various types of lung transplant failure.
+Long-term survival rates and long-term prognosis after lung transplantation remain unsatisfactory compared to other organ transplants.
+This is due to a variety of complications that can arise from surgical complications, complications that are due to immunosuppression like infections, malignancies or chronic kidney failure as well as immunological complications like acute or chronic forms of lung allograft failure.

-A central concern of the research efforts is to characterize chronic lung allograft dysfunction (CLAD), a serious complication characterized by a progressive loss of lung function after an initial stable plateau, in more detail in order to derive new therapeutic options.
-In addition, the group is investigating different types of transplanted lung dysfunction, such as primary graft dysfunction (PGD) or baseline lung allograft dysfunction (BLAD).
-Humoral and acute rejection are also significant challenges that greatly influence survival and prognosis after lung transplantation.
+A central concern of our research efforts is to characterize chronic lung allograft dysfunction (CLAD), a serious complication characterized by a progressive loss of lung function after an initial stable plateau.
+We aim for a deeper understanding of CLAD pathophysiology and currently available treatment in order to develop new therapeutic options.
+In addition, the group is investigating other types of lung allograft dysfunction, such as primary graft dysfunction (PGD) or baseline lung allograft dysfunction (BLAD) and interactions with humoral and acute lung transplant rejections.

-Another important area of research is the study of pleural effusions, which occur as a complication of lung disease and other diseases.
+Another important area of research is the study of pleural effusions, which occur as a complication of lung disease and other systemic conditions.
 Pleural effusions are accumulations of fluid between the pleural sheets that may result from dysfunction of the pulmonary or cardiovascular systems or from other causes such as malignancies or immunological events.
-In lung transplant recipients, we observe a previously unknown form of lymphocyte-rich pleural effusions, which influence survival and morbidity after lung transplantation and the cause of which is also being investigated by the research group.
+In lung transplant recipients, we observe a previously unknown form of lymphocyte-rich pleural effusions, which influence survival and morbidity after transplantation and whose cause is being investigated by our group.
+Our recent work (Gerckens et al., Clinical Transplantation 2025) demonstrates that early pleural effusions are linked to an increased risk of BLAD, while late pleural effusions are strongly associated with mortality, independent of chronic lung allograft dysfunction.
+Building on these findings, we have initiated a prospective pleural effusion biobanking program and are integrating advanced imaging, proteomics, and experimental in-vitro culture systems to identify the biological pathways linking lung transplantation, pleural responses, and long-term allograft health—ultimately aiming to develop targeted interventions to improve patient outcomes.

 Technological innovations: Automated analysis of bronchoalveolar lavage